-Nafcillin sodium has been shown to be active against most strains of the following microorganisms, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section.
+Nafcillin sodium has been shown to be active against most isolates of the following microorganism, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section.

-Susceptibility of staphylococcal isolates to Nafcillin may be inferred by testing penicillin and either oxacillin or cefoxitin2.
-For staphylococcal isolates, penicillin susceptibility implies susceptibility to other β-lactams agents, and penicillin resistance implies resistance to penicillinase-labile penicillins.
-Resistance to oxacillin (or cefoxitin) implies resistance to all other β-lactams agents, except newer agents with activity against methicillin-resistant Staphylococcus aureus.
+Susceptibility of staphylococcal isolates to Nafcillin may be inferred by testing penicillin and either oxacillin or cefoxitin1.
+For staphylococcal isolates, penicillin susceptibility implies susceptibility to other beta-lactam agents, and penicillin resistance implies resistance to penicillinase-labile penicillins.
+Resistance to oxacillin (or cefoxitin) implies resistance to all other beta-lactam agents, except newer agents with activity against methicillin-resistant S. aureus.
 Routine testing of Nafcillin is not advised.

 INDICATIONS AND USAGE

 Nafcillin is indicated in the treatment of infections caused by penicillinase-producing staphylococci which have demonstrated susceptibility to the drug.
-Culture and susceptibility tests should be performed initially to determine the causative organism and its susceptibility to the drug (See CLINICAL PHARMACOLOGY – Susceptibility Testing).
+Culture and susceptibility tests should be performed initially to determine the causative organism and its susceptibility to the drug (See CLINICAL PHARMACOLOGY – Susceptibility Test Methods).

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nafcillin for Injection, USP and other antibacterial drugs, Nafcillin for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-A history of a previous hypersensitivity (anaphylactic) reaction to any penicillin is a contraindication.
+A history of a hypersensitivity (anaphylactic) reaction to any penicillin is a contraindication.